cardano-foundation/CIPs/CIP-0020/README.md

 # Rationale

 This design is simple, so many tools on the cardano blockchain can implement it easily.
 The array type was choosen to have consistency, no need to switch between a string or an array format, or testing against a string or array format.
-Updates in the future are possible, like adding a versioning key `"ver":`, adding a key `"utxo":` to provide specific data for every tx-out#idx in the transaction, making subarrays in the message-strings, etc. But for now, we need a common agreement to provide general messages/comments/memos with this CIP.
+Updates in the future are possible, like adding a versioning key `"ver":`, adding a key `"utxo":` to provide specific data for every tx-out#idx in the transaction, adding the `"enc":` key like for encrypted messages, making subarrays in the message-strings, etc. But for now, we need a common agreement to provide general messages/comments/memos with this CIP.
 The starting design war choosen as simple as possible to keep the additional transaction fees as low as possible.

 ## Wallet Implementation

 Would be a good idea to hide the message/comment/note behind a "show unmoderated content" button/drop-down.
 Like the Metadata display on the Cardano Explorer.
 Also, it should be displayed as plain-text non-clickable.
 To enhance security further, URLs could be automatically deleted or hidden from such comments, to not welcome bad actors with phishing attempts.
 Another solution to start with would be to really limit the character space for display in Wallets, like limiting it to `a-zA-z0-9` and a handful of special chars like `+-_#()[]:` without a `.<>"/\` chars, so a domain or html code would not work.
 Last points are worth for discussions of course, because it would also filter out unicode.

+> Additionally for encrypted messages: Wallets/Tools can implement an autodecryption attempt with the default passphrase on such messages, to give the user a more streamlined experience.
+Or they can prompt for an input and decrypt it once the user has requested it for further security.

 ## Handling ill-formed 674 metadata ##